polterguy/polterguy.github.io/slots/index.md

       hl:string
 ```

-The fields implies the following.
+The fields imply the following.

 * __[name]__ - Name of column
 * __[db]__ - Database type for column